Historical race concepts: UNESCO

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) was established November 16, 1945, in the wake of the racially motivated Genocide of Jews by the Third Reich.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) was established November 16, 1945, in the wake of The Holocaust.
 The UNESCO 1945 constitution declared that, "The great and terrible war which now has ended was made possible by the denial of the democratic principles of the dignity, equality and mutual respect of men, and by the propagation, in their place, through ignorance and prejudice, of the doctrine of the inequality of men and races."
 Between 1950 and 1978 the UNESCO issued five statements on the issue of race.

 The first of the UNESCO statements on race was "The Race Question" and was issued on July 18, 1950.
 The statement included both a rejection of a scientific basis for theories of racial hierarchies and a moral condemnation of racism.
 Its first statement suggested in particular to "drop the term 'race' altogether and speak of 'ethnic groups, which proved to be controversial.
 The 1950 statement was most concerned with dispelling the notion of race as species.
 It did not reject the idea of a biological basis to racial categories.
 Instead it defined the concept of race in terms as a population defined by certain anatomical and physiological characteristics as being divergent from other populations; it gives the examples of the Caucasian, Mongoloid and Negroid races.
 The statements maintain that there are no "pure races" and that biological variability was as great within any race as between races.
 It argued that there is no scientific basis for believing that there are any innate differences in intellectual, psychological or emotional potential among races.

 The statement was drafted by Ashley Montagu and endorsed by some of the leading researchers of the time, in the fields of psychology, biology, cultural anthropology and ethnology.
 The statement was endorsed by Ernest Beaglehole, Juan Comas, L. A. Costa Pinto, Franklin Frazier, sociologist specialised in race relations studies, Morris Ginsberg, founding chairperson of the British Sociological Association, Humayun Kabir, writer, philosopher and Education Minister of India twice, Claude Lévi-Strauss, one of the founders of ethnology and leading theorist of structural anthropology, and Ashley Montagu, anthropologist and author of The Elephant Man: A Study in Human Dignity, who was the rapporteur.

 As a result of a lack of representation of physical anthropologists in the drafting committee the 1950 publication was criticized by biologists and physical anthropologists for confusing the biological and social senses of race and for going beyond the scientific facts, although there was a general agreement about the statement's conclusions.